jianzhi-1/cs262a/neo.md

 ### What is the problem being solved?

-End-to-end query optimisation with deep reinforcement learning techniques.
+The problem to conduct end-to-end query optimisation with deep reinforcement learning techniques, with the intent of learning a policy that beats traditional heuristics while maintaining correctness and robustness.

 ### How was this problem solved previously?

-Leo, learns from its mistakes by adjusting its cardinality estimations over time.
-Still requires a human-engineered cost model, a hand-picked search strategy, and a lot of developer-tuned heuristics.
-Only improves its cardinality estimation model.
-Cannot optimiser its search straegy based on data.

-DQ, ReJOIN use RL combined with traditional human-engineered cost models to automatically learn search strategies and explore the space of possible join orderings
+The traditional query optimiser is Selinger, which uses a dynamic programming approach.
+Then, we have a series of deep learning efforts.
+Firstly, we have LEO from IBM, which learns from its mistakes by adjusting its cardinality estimations over time.
+However, this still requires a human-engineered cost model, a hand-picked search strategy, and a lot of developer-tuned heuristics.
+Furthermore, it only improves its cardinality estimation model and cannot optimise its search strategy based on data.
+Then, we have DQ and ReJOIN which use RL combined with traditional human-engineered cost models to automatically learn search strategies and explore the space of possible join orderings.
+However, they focus on join orderings and are not end-to-end.

 ### What is the main idea?

-Given a set of query rewrite rules to ensure semantic correctness, Neo learns to make decisions about join order, operator, index selection.
-Neo optimisers these deicisons using reinforcement learning, tailoring itself to the user;s database instance and basing its decision on actual query altency.
+The main idea is to construct a deep learning pipeline that does query optimisation in an end-to-end fashion.
+To learn from data, the query trees and plans are featurised and inductive biases are captured via tree convolution.
+The authors also constructed row vectors as features to represent the query predicate semantics.
+In the pipeline, the authors used an expert (an existing commercial database query optimiser) to conduct learning from demonstration in order to overcome sample inefficiency.
+Correctness is checked using a set of query rewrite rules.

-Takes in a partial query plan, predicts the best expected runtime that could result from completing this partial plan.
-Neo uses its value network to perform a simple search over the query plan space to make decisions.
-Value-iteration until policy converged.
+During inference, Neo takes in a partial query plan, predicts the best expected runtime that could result from completing this partial plan with guidance from the deep RL network.
+Value-iteration is performed until policy converged.

-Inductive bias to capture tree-structured query plans: tree convolution.
-Row vectors as features to represent the query prediate semantics automatically by using data from the underlying database.
-Learning from demonstration to overcome sample inefficiency.

 ### What are the key results?

-End-to-end reinforcement learning system capable of building query execution plans.
-Generalises to unseen queries.

-Achieves similar or improved performance compared to state-of-the-art commercial optimisers (ORacle and Microsoft) on their own query execution engines.
+The end result is the estabilishing of an end-to-end reinforcement learning system that is capable of building query execution plans that achieves equal or better performance compared to the state-of-the-art commercial optimisers (Oracle and Microsoft) on their own query execution engines (Figure 9).
+Furthermore, it also generalises to unseen queries (6.4).

 ### What are the main limitations of this paper?

-Requires a priori knowledge about query rewrite rules to guarantee correctness.
-Restrict Neo to select-project-equijoin-aggregate queries.
-Optiiser does not yet generalise from one database to another.
-Features are specific to a schema.
-Neo generalise to unseen queries, but not across databases (e.g. different schema).
-Still requires a tradiitonal query optimiser to bootstrap its learning process.
+Neo requires a priori knowledge about query rewrite rules to guarantee correctness (1).
+Also, as of writing, Neo is restricted to select-project-equijoin-aggregate queries.
+Then, there is a plethora of deep learning related limitations: (1) Neo does not yet generalise from one database to another.
+(2) Features are specific to a schema.
+(3) Neo still requires a tradiitonal query optimiser to bootstrap its learning process.

 ### Why did this paper have an impact?

-Produces query plans that beat state-of-the-art database query optimisers when executed in their own engine.
+Despite all the limitations, Neo produced query plans that beat state-of-the-art database query optimisers when executed on their own engine.
+It maximises performance and trades off generalisability.
+Neo also inspired a series of efforts in creating deep versions of database components (Bao, LLMSteer).

-I wonder if Neo is actually used?
-If not, why?
-It seems only to be a demonstration of ideas.

 ### Own Notes